cordialgerm/foe_foundry/data/5e_canonical/imp.md

 ***Sting (Bite in Beast Form)***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 5 (1d4+3) piercing damage, and the target must make on a DC 11 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.

 ***Invisibility***.
 The imp magically turns invisible until it attacks or until its concentration ends (as if concentrating on a spell).
-Any equipment the imp wears or carries is invisible with it.
+Any equipment the imp wears or carries is invisible with it.</statblock>